mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 received by a receiver to estimate the current bandwidth utilization and whether a media encoder can be configured to produce output at a higher or lower rate.

-> **TODO:** we require a CC algorithm to work with a list of received packets and their
-> corresponding delays.
-These delays are probably estimated by using the QUIC RTT and the recorded
-> sent-time.
-If the CC algorithms use these values only to calculate an RTT and delay-variation, we
-> could instead just use the values which QUIC already records.

 A congestion controller used for RTP over QUIC should be able to compute an adequate bandwidth estimation using the following inputs:

 * A list of packets that were acknowledged by the receiver
 * For each acknowledged packet, a delay between the sent- and receive-times of the packet
+* Minimum and average RTT estimations and the RTT variation as calculated by QUIC {{QUIC-RECOVERY}}
-* Optionally ECN marks
+* ECN marks

 A congestion controller MUST expose a maximum bitrate to which an encoder can safely be configured without overloading the network.
 Additionally a congestion controller may provide a pacing